jwplayer/jwplayer-documentation/docs/troubleshooting/jw-lens-overview.md

 6. [Submit a support case](https://support.jwplayer.com/submit-support-case).
 7. In the Reproduction page field, add the URL of the .json file.

+<br/><br/>

 ## Upload Report and Open Test Page

-The **Upload Report** and **Open Test Page** features allow to review the player on a page that does not have external CSS or JavaScript.
-This can help you determine if a player issue is caused because of a player configuration or a conflict with an element on your page.
+The **Upload Report** and **Open Test Page** features allow you to review the player on a page that does not have external CSS or JavaScript.
+This can help you determine if a player issue is caused due to a player configuration setting or a conflict with an element on your page.

 ### Upload Report

-You can upload a .json file generated from the Report tab.
+You can upload a .json file generated from the **Report** tab.
 The .json file is used to load a player in a new browser tab.
 This can be useful if your JW Player Support team member sends you a revised .json file to review or test.

 1. From any tab, click **UPLOAD REPORT**.
 2. Select the .json file from your computer.
 A new browser tab opens with the player and relevant information displayed.